ENVMGT 741 : Social Change for Sustainability

 Capabilities Developed in this Course

 |Independence and Integrity

 |Social and Environmental Responsibilities

 - Identify core concepts of sustainability, and understand the ways the concept has been mobilised by different groups in society to influence sustainability outcomes.
 (Capability 1, 2 and 6)

-- Describe the role that social and environmental movements have played in shaping sustainability outcomes.
-(Capability 1, 2, 3 and 6)
+- Understand and describe the role that social and environmental movements have played in shaping sustainability outcomes.

-- Recognise, analyse and evaluate the different strategies and tactics movements use to enact social change.
 (Capability 1, 2 and 3)

+- Recognize, analyse and evaluate the different strategies and tactics movements use to enact social change.
+(Capability 1, 2, 3, 4 and 6)